 Instead of hiring an auction company to manage the estate sale at your house, you organize and manage the sale yourself.
 Plan to work hard before, during, and after the sale.

-Pick One: Managing an estate sale yourself is not easy or fast (click here for our DIY checklist) It is, however, cheap, because you don’t pay auction company fees.
+Pick One: Managing an estate sale yourself is not easy or fast.
+It is, however, cheap, because you don’t pay auction company fees.

 Pros: You set the estate auction date, and you control the pricing.